-Brunei country profile - BBC News
+Brunei profile

 MEDIA

 Brunei's media are neither diverse nor free.
 The private press is either owned or controlled by the royal family.
-Media are subject to self-censorship on political and religious matters and a press law provides prison terms of up to three years for reporting "false news".
-Access to the internet is said to be unrestricted.
+Broadcasting is dominated by state radio and TV.

 TIMELINE